aspyridakos/SOEN-342-Project/README.md

 # SOEN-342-Project

 ## Description
-E-Learning platform that connects students and parents with tutoring services on an accessible online platform.
+E-Learning platform that connects students and parents with tutoring services in an accessible online format.

 ## Objective